-Skills Gained in a Health Services Program
+Skills Gained With a Health Services Degree

 - Critical Thinking

 Health services professionals must know how to comprehend and apply complex healthcare laws.
-Critical-thinking skills help them analyze data and come up with creative solutions to problems.
+Critical thinking skills help them analyze data and come up with creative solutions to problems.
 For example, health educators need to study the effects of their programs and adapt accordingly.

 - Detail Oriented